arhaverly/AssemblyToQuantumCompiler/README.md

+# This project was created as part of Andy Haverly's PhD Dissertation.
+Please forgive the messiness :)

 How can I use these transformations more easily?

 Can I reuse registers?
 No. To maintain coherence, the reset gate cannot be used.